-So how long does it take to make a movie from start to finish?
-If you break 871 days down into years, it takes the average movie 2 years and four months from announcement to release.
+If you break 871 days down into years, it takes the average movie two years and four months from announcement to release.

 Keep in mind, that’s not taking into account how long it takes for a writer to write a script before it gets optioned by a studio, which can take many more years of development if it’s a script written on spec.

 Do different movie genres take longer to make?